-March 7, 2008
+March 13, 2009

-TIP OF THE WEEK: Wednesday, March 12 is the deadline for certifying a Form 471 that was filed online before the close of the FY2008 filing window (February 7).
-Be sure to postmark your paper certification on or before the deadline so that your form will be considered in-window.
+TIP OF THE WEEK: Monday, March 23 is the deadline for certifying a Form 471 for FY2009 that was submitted online before the close of the FY2009 filing window.
+Be sure to certify online or postmark your paper certification on or before this deadline so that your form will be considered in-window.

-Commitments for Funding Year 2007
+Commitments for Funding Year 2008

-Funding Year 2007.
-USAC will release FY2007 Wave 41 Funding Commitment Decision Letters (FCDLs) March 12.
-This wave will include commitments for approved Internal Connections and Basic Maintenance requests at 83% and above and denials at 79% and below.
-As of March 7, FY2007 commitments total over \$1.99 billion.
+Funding Year 2008.
+USAC will release FY2008 Wave 43 Funding Commitment Decision Letters (FCDLs) March 17.
+This wave will include commitments for approved Internal Connections and Basic Maintenance requests at 88% and above and denials at 86% and below.
+As of March 13, FY2008 commitments total just over \$2.17 billion.

-On the day after the FCDLs are mailed, you can check to see if you have a commitment by using USAC's Automated Search of Commitments tool.
+On the day the FCDLs are mailed, you can check to see if you have a commitment by using USAC's Automated Search of Commitments tool.

-FY2008 Demand Estimate
+FY2009 Demand Estimate